Britain approves J&J COVID-19 vaccine, cuts order

-LONDON (Reuters) -Britain’s medicine regulator has approved Johnson & Johnson’s Janssen COVID-19 vaccine for use, the health ministry said on Friday, adding the government had cut its order for the vaccine by 10 million doses.
+LONDON (Reuters) -Britain’s medicine regulator on Friday approved Johnson & Johnson’s Janssen COVID-19 vaccine for use, with the government adding it had cut its order for the vaccine by 10 million doses.

 The shot is the fourth COVID-19 vaccine approved in Britain, and the government said it would be available for use later in 2021 without specifying when.

-Britain reduced its order to 20 million doses from 30 million doses as the country’s vaccine rollout progresses, while the company also faces issues with its supplies to Europe and reports of rare blood clots.
+Britain reduced its order to 20 million doses from 30 million as the country’s vaccine rollout progresses, while the company has also warned of uncertainty over its supplies to Europe.

 “This is very welcome news and another boost to our hugely successful vaccination programme,” Prime Minister Boris Johnson said on Twitter.